-The next move to turn your startup idea into a reality is to make a list of essential features for MVP.
+The next move to turn your tech startup idea into a reality is to make a list of essential features for MVP.
 Because having a clear list of MVP features can benefit the founder in several ways: But to list out important minimum viable product (MVP) features of a SaaS solution, you need to:

 For your idea to become an MVP, you will need a team of technical experts, such as a user interface (UI)/user experience (UX) designer, a front-end developer, a back-end developer, and a dedicated project manager.
 Your vision cannot be realized without this ensemble.

 Unfortunately, many entrepreneurs are of the view they just need a cheap freelance developer to develop a digital product.
 But in reality, it takes more than two to tango.